-Along with an application for a Development Permit for any land zoned Commercial, Industrial, Multi-Family, Apartment or Row Housing, the developer must submit a proposed Lot Grading Plan for review and approval.
+Along with an application for a Development Permit for any land zoned Commercial, Industrial, Multi-Family, Apartment, or Row Housing, the developer must submit a proposed Lot Grading Plan for review and approval.

 The Lot Grading Plan must be approved by the City Manager prior to the construction of any buildings, additions to buildings, or alterations of surface drainage.
-This plan specifies design elevations, surface gradients, swale locations, and a relationship between adjacent properties and its approval is an effective basis for the control of surface drainage.
+This plan specifies design elevations, surface gradients, swale locations, and a relationship between adjacent properties; its approval is an effective basis for the control of surface drainage.

 The Commercial Lot Grading Guidelines provide the procedures and requirements for surface drainage.